Feature: The best 25 TAG Heuer watches

 Monaco Skeleton Reference CBL2184.FT6236

-The iconic Monaco underwent a makeover in 2023 when a small collection of playful stripped-back models was unveiled to commemorate the 80th anniversary of the legendary Monaco Grand Prix.
-Our favourite boasts turquoise accents on the subdials and indices as well as red hands, giving the black skeleton dial a welcome pop of colour.
-Turn its black DLC-coated titanium case over and you’ll find the Heuer 02 calibre on full display through the open caseback.
+The iconic Monaco underwent a makeover in 2023 when a small collection of playful stripped-back models was unveiled to commemorate the 80th Monaco Grand Prix.
+Our favourite version boasts turquoise accents on the subdials and indices as well as red hands, giving the black skeleton dial a dynamic appearance.
+Turn its black DLC-coated titanium case over and you’ll find the Heuer 02 self-winding calibre on full display through the open caseback.

 Kirium, reference WL5111